 The Tennessee Chamber is committed to helping businesses create a positive work climate.
-As the coronavirus continues to spread throughout the world and the United States, it is imperative that Tennessee employers are prepared to handle this pandemic.
-We are sending out a 'Daily Dashboard' e-mail with business updates on COVID-19; Click here to sign-up if you are not receiving those e-mails.
-Below are some resources gathered to help educate employers on the coronavirus:
+COVID-19 has impacted the way we work and live; It is imperative that Tennessee employers are prepared to handle this pandemic and how we return to work safely.
+We are sending periodic updates and business resources; Click here to sign-up if you are not receiving those e-mails.
+Below are some resources gathered to help educate employers on the coronavirus.

 Coronavirus typically spreads between people within six feet of each other through respiratory secretions, especially coughing and sneezing.
 Currently, it is unknown whether the virus can be transmitted by touching a surface with the virus on it.